Startups

 Key Takeaway

-3. Week 3: Add guardrails + failure handling.
-Implement retries, timeouts, and a kill switch.
-Add explicit constraints in tool schemas (allowed fields, allowed values).
-Start running evals on every prompt/model change.
+3. Week 3: Add failure handling and policy enforcement.
+Retries, timeouts, and a kill switch.
+Tight tool schemas with allowed fields and values.
+Evals run on every prompt/model/tool change.

 # Example: minimal agent run metadata (store with every workflow execution)